 Multiple massage sessions are needed to release deep tightness.
 However, by the therapist using warm water or steam, the upper and mid-leveled muscle groups can relax more so that the lower levels can be reached.

 What is Considered Hydrotherapy

 I mentioned before about “the various forms of water”.
-Well what are those forms?
+Well, what are those forms?
 Hydrotherapy uses water in its liquid, gaseous (steam), or solid (frozen) forms.
-Temperature in the liquid form can vary between heated water to cold.
-Application of these forms include using hydrotherapy bags, cloth (wash cloth or towel), a container of water (soak) or other creative methods.
+The temperature in the liquid form can vary between heated water to cold.
+Application of these forms includes using hydrotherapy bags, cloth (washcloth or towel), a container of water (soak) or other creative methods.

 Hydrotherapy bags can either be small for specific areas or large to cover large areas like on the back.
 For example – on the back, the therapist may start with an overall effleurage as an introduction to the whole back and a quick assessment with touch.
-Therapist will then sit a filled hydrotherapy bag on one side of the back while continuing effleurage on the other side.
-This way, the side with the warm hydro bag is getting prepared for deep pressure and specific techniques to relieve limitations to that area.
+The therapist will then set a filled hydrotherapy bag on one side of the back while continuing effleurage on the other side.
+This way, the side with the warm hydro bag is preparing for deep pressure techniques to relieve tight muscles.

 Washcloth or towels can be used to apply temperature water (either heated or cold).
 Using this application gives more flexibility.
 The terrycloth can be wrapped around the area being (or that is about to be) worked on.
 Terrycloth is typically used for the feet during a reflexology session or for a facial.
-The cloth can also be used for removing access dirt and grim that maybe plugging up the pours or making that area feel weighted down.
-Using a soaked cloth is such a wonderful addition to even a regular massage (preferably with warm water).
+The cloth can also be used for removing access dirt and grime that may be plugging up the pours or making that area feel weighted down.
+Using a soaked cloth is such an excellent addition to even a regular massage (preferably with warm water).